CritiCall Practice Test with Free Questions, Answers, and Explanations

 *source: JobTestPrep CritiCall Practice Tests

-We will begin with Map Reading, which requires orientation abilities and following instructions and directions.
+The map reading test requires orientation abilities and following instructions and directions.

 Map Reading is a crucial skill for a 911 dispatcher since it requires the ability to orientate in and understand navigation to a scene of an emergency.
 It requires spatial reasoning skills, following instructions, and usage of directions (north, south, east, and west, and adjusting to left and right according to the current direction).